• English

 • View All Gurkha Reviews

-Force Gurkha Colours
+Force Gurkha mileage

-Force Gurkha car is available in 5 different colors.
+Force Gurkha car is available in 4 different colors.
 View all car images with different colour options on CarDekho.

-Force Gurkha Images
+Force Gurkha images

-We have 22 images of Force Gurkha, view picture gallery of Gurkha which includes exterier, interior & 360° view of SUV car.
+We have 16 images of Force Gurkha, view picture gallery of Gurkha which includes exterier, interior & 360° view of SUV car.

 • Force Gurkha Front Left Side Image